Alive with the Glory of Love

-"Alive with the Glory of Love" is the first single from Say Anything's second album ...Is a Real Boy.
-"Alive with the Glory of Love" was released to radio on June 20, 2006.
-The song was a hit for the band, charting at number twenty-eight on the Alternative Songs chart.
+"Alive with the Glory of Love" is a song by American rock band Say Anything.
+It was released as the lead single from their second album ...Is a Real Boy, first to radio on June 20, 2006 and then as a physical single on September 11, 2006.

+Telling a semi-biographical story about vocalist Max Bemis' grandparents, who were both Holocaust survivors, the song charted at No. 28 on Billboard's Alternative Songs chart.

 Song meaning

 The song, described as an "intense and oddly uplifting rocker about a relationship torn by the Holocaust," by the Pittsburgh Post-Gazette, is actually semi-biographical in nature, telling the story of songwriter and vocalist Max Bemis's grandparents, both of whom were Holocaust survivors.
 The song documents the love between two individuals as they live their lives in the ghetto, in hiding, and in the work camp.
 In an interview, Bemis said: "I thought about what it would be like to be in love and be separated from the person you love, because these times are just as dire in a way.
 Anything can happen, in a war and terrorist attacks and cynicism and all these actors who oppose love."

+In 2024, Bemis said, "That song is about the Holocaust, but it’s self-consciously, you know, I guess maybe toying with the fact you’re not supposed to sing about the Holocaust, or make a love song, or sex song about the Holocaust, especially."

+Reception

 Naming the song as one of the 100 greatest emo songs of all time, music writer Ian Cohen described the song as "a wildly ambitious and irresponsibly horny piece of musical theater" that "visualized how the primal, procreative urge can still thrive when dead bodies are piling up by the thousands in front of you."